 - Arrange for other materials to be sent per the instructions listed on the Graduate School website (i.e., official, sealed transcripts, official Graduate Record Examination scores, etc.).
 Materials to be mailed to the Graduate School should be mailed to the following address:

 Gainesville, FL 32611-4000

 There is no application fee for this portion of the application.
 The online application to the Graduate School will be sent automatically to the Food Science and Human Nutrition Department.
 Please send an email to the FSHN Graduate Clerk, Marianne Mangone, giving her your name and UF ID number.
 Inform her that you have applied to the MS-DI Program.

 Our program uses the online centralized internship application (DICAS), which may be accessed at https://portal.dicas.org.
 (NOTE: The availability date of the DICAS portal for the Spring Match is unknown at this time.
 For more information, email DICASinfo@DICAS.org.)
 The online application must be completed for our program by 11:59 PM CENTRAL TIME on FEBRUARY 15, 2018.
 The fee to use DICAS is $45 for the first application submitted and $20 for each additional application.

 Materials Needed to Apply Using DICAS

-- Personal statement, to include the same information as outlined above: why you want to enter the dietetics profession, your short and long term goals, how completing this program corresponds with your career goals, experiences that have helped prepare you for your career, and strengths and weaknesses or areas for improvement.
+- Personal statement, to include the same information as outlined above under the section titled “Graduate School Application”.
 (Note: DICAS allows up to 1000 words for the personal statement, so you may expand on the personal statement you used for your application to graduate school if you wish.)

 - Official transcripts from all colleges and universities attended should be sent to: DICAS – Transcript Dept., PO Box 9118, Watertown, MA 02472.